EthanDocherty/HealthAPI/README.txt

 (. will use whatever path you are running command prompt in)

 How to Run:
-Simply run the command docker run -p 3000:3000 -d buildname:tag Replacing “buildname:tag” with the appropriate build name and tag (healthapi:latest for the automatic build)
+Simply run the command "docker run -p 3000:3000 -d buildname:tag" Replacing “buildname:tag” with the appropriate build name and tag (edocherty/healthapi:latest for the automatic build)

 Testing:
 The container with run the program outputting to the url http://localhost:3000/health